Category Archives: Holy Days

 Luckily for the president, the legislation was passed with veto-proof majorities, making his threatened veto a non-issue.
 So on Nov.
 2, 1983, in a Rose Garden ceremony, Ronald Reagan signed the legislation into law with Coretta Scott King, King’s widow, by his side.
 This is often listed among his accomplishments.

 Reagan’s point was not without logic.
-The original impetus for the holiday came from labor unions with large African-American memberships that sought a paid day off on MLK’s birthday in contract negotiations.
+The original impetus for the holiday came from labor unions with large African-American memberships that sought a paid day off on the MLK birthday in contract negotiations.
 And though legislation creating the holiday was a landmark in American racial relations, all the creation of a federal holiday practically does is give a paid day off to federal government workers.
 It does not give the day a spirit or a meaning.

 Many of the people who had worked diligently for years collecting signatures and petitioning legislators to create the King holiday must have experienced a “What now?” moment when they achieved their goal.
 They had insisted on having an “official” holiday.
 They were not interested in Reagan’s counter-suggestion that the King birthday be observed like Lincoln’s, which is to say, without closing government offices.
-But if the King holiday were to keep true to the spirit of the man whose life inspired it, then it had to become more than just another three-day weekend.
+But if the MLK Day were to keep true to the spirit of the man whose life inspired it, then it had to become more than just another three-day weekend.

 Image